 Hathaway Dart Backboard

 This popular model from Hathaway will protect the walls that surround your dartboard.
-It will also protect stray darts.
-This is due to the board’s thick foam surface that’s impact absorbing.
+It will also protect stray darts and their tips thanks to its 1-inch thickness.
+The additional protection comes from the board’s thick foam surface that’s impact absorbing.
 The vivid red color of the board will make your dartboard setup really pop, while the wood backing improves the dartboard’s stability and durability.
-This board comes in at one-inch thick, 25.5 inches wide, and 27.75-inches tall.
+This board comes in at one inch thick, 25.5 inches wide, and 27.75-inches tall.

 - One-inch thick